Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection: Introduction

-The remaining part of this paper is organized as follows.
-First, we formulate the parallel distributed detection problem of a point source including sensor to FC transmissions over a Rayleigh fading channel and various fusion rules in Section \ref{System model}.
-Section \ref{QUANTIZER DESIGN} covers the developement of the proposed average entropy based quantization method, the JD based method and their relation.
-Simulation results are given in Section \ref{Experimental Study} and conclusions are drawn in Section \ref{section:Conclusion}.\\ Notation: Boldface lower and upper case letters denote vectors and matrices, respectively.
-The symbol "$\sim$" stands for "distributed according to", whereas $\mathcal{N}({\mu},\,\sigma^2)$ denotes Gaussian probability density function (pdf) with mean ${\mu}$ and variance $\sigma^2$. $C\mathcal{N}(\boldmath{\mu},\,\textbf{C}_{\bar{\textbf{y}}})$ denotes complex Gaussian pdf with mean vector $\boldsymbol{\mu}$ and covariance matrix $\mathbf{C}$.
+This paper is organized as follows.
+First, we formulate the parallel distributed detection problem that includes the Rayleigh fading channel for various fusion rules in Section \ref{System model}.
+Section \ref{QUANTIZER DESIGN} describes the effect of quantizing the local observations on the system performance.
+Based on these results the application of the proposed method for binary, three-level, four-level and six-level quantization of sensor observations for detecting a point source using a wireless sensor network (WSN) also considered.
+The experimental study and simulation results are given in Section \ref{Experimental Study}.
+Conclusions are drawn in Section \ref{section:Conclusion}.\\ Notations: Boldface lower and upper case denote vectors and matrices, respectively.
+The symbol $''\sim''$ denotes the distributed according to, whereas $\mathcal{N}({\mu},\,\sigma^2)$ denotes Gaussian pdf with mean ${\mu}$ and variance $\sigma^2$. $C\mathcal{N}(\boldmath{\mu},\,\textbf{C}_{\bar{\textbf{y}}})$ denotes complex Gaussian pdf with mean vector $\boldsymbol{\mu}$ and covariance matrix $\mathbf{C}$.